 Our Global Voices Posts

 I’ve worked as a health communication specialist on the COVID-19 response for the past year.
 In Japan, I translated CDC guidance into plain language so Americans quarantined on a cruise ship would understand the information needed to board a U.S. flight home.
-In Atlanta, I managed the process to publish international guidance on the CDC website, and the redesign of the global COVID-19 website.
-I also supported an American Indian tribe in Idaho as they educated, tested, and started to vaccinate more than 6,000 members of their community.
+In Atlanta, I managed the process to publish international guidance on the CDC Read More >Posted on by

 This year, 2020, the world is commemorating the 40-year anniversary of the declaration of the eradication of smallpox.
 Considered to be the greatest achievement in international public health to date, we have many lessons learned from this monumental achievement that today’s public health professionals can apply to current and future disease outbreak efforts across the Read More >Posted on by